Choosing A Levels

 - The workload you can handle – for example, some courses may involve a lot of essay writing, so be realistic about how much work you can do

 Course entry requirements are used to help admissions staff at universities pick students for their courses.
 Many courses will have more applicants than places so they'll set an entry requirement to allow them to reduce the number of students to consider.

 Specific course requirements (e.g. Chemistry and Biology for a Biochemistry course) are there to make sure students can cope with the pressures of the course content itself.
 The majority of university courses look for at least Cs in GCSE English and Maths.
 Some courses go further and list specific subjects and grades they expect you to have.

 Remember that some courses may only consider certain A Level qualifications or accept certain qualifications when taken with another.
 This will depend on what the university department is looking for.

 For example, a History department may be looking for students who can write essays and handle exams, and so might have a preference for A Level or Highers students.
 If you’re a BTEC student, look out for courses that name specific units you need to pass with specific grades.

-Head to the subject guides to see if a course might require specific A Level subjects (or equivalent).
+Check our subject guides to see if a course might need specific A Level subjects (or equivalent).